- Services & Solutions

 - Clients & Partners

-Researcher, Center for Education Policy
+Researcher, SRI Education

 CJ Park works on a variety of national, state, and local research and evaluation projects to determine how education policies and programs can improve the academic and life outcomes of children and young adults.
 Recent projects have addressed teacher professional development and learning, high school reform, career technical education, and college and career readiness.
 Park has expertise in managing large-scale mixed-methods evaluation projects using qualitative and quantitative methods.
 Park’s experience has included leading case study work, overseeing survey development and analysis, and managing complex data collection efforts.